CONSULTING PLANNERS OF MASSACHUSETTS

 Carol Todreas is a long-time member of Consulting Planners of Massachusetts and a principal at Todreas Hanley Associates, Cambridge, Mass.

-• Tuesday, August 31, 2021 5:23 PM | Anonymous
+• Tuesday, August 31, 2021 5:23 PM | Deleted user

 The 2021 Neighborhood Symposium will bring together professionals from housing, public health, government and other fields for a series of in-depth conversations on topics of particular interest for Massachusetts' 26 Gateway Cities.